 What happens when home is no longer a safe place to be?

-After years of fear, they could finally breathe.
+After years of year, they could finally breathe

-During their time at the safe house, Fiona helped them apply for, and secure, housing.
+During their time at the safe house, Anna helped them apply for and secure safe housing.
 Mission Australia helped them move in and supplied furniture and other items they needed to get started in their new home.

-Heather recently started a new job, and Lucas has settled in at school.
-Heather knows they owe their newfound safety and independence to the generosity of people like you.
+Laura recently started a new job, and Ollies has settled in at school.
+Laura knows they owe their newfound safety and independence to the generosity of people like you.